fivdi/pigpio/README.md

 The `waveChain` method allows you to chain multiple waveforms together.
 A chain is basically just an array with several waveId's.
 However you can insert different modifiers as described [here](https://github.com/fivdi/pigpio/blob/master/doc/gpio.md#wavechainchain).

 In the example the `chain` consists of two waves.
-The first waveform is transmitted normally while the second waveform is repeated 3 times.
+The first waveform is transmitted normally, the second waveform is repeated 3 times.
 ```js
 const pigpio = require('pigpio');
 const Gpio = pigpio.Gpio;